Related Links

 Akiko Ohashi Brennan

 “The 7 weeks of teaching CLS are my favorite time of the year.
-The instructors and students live in the beautiful Beloit College campus studying, eating and participating in special events together.
+The instructors and students bond over the summer even though the program is online.
 We become so close that I cannot help but cry at the closing ceremony every summer.
 We become almost a family.

 This is not an easy program.
 In 7 weeks, students earn the equivalent of 2 semesters (one year) worth of credits.
 Instructors expect students to do their best.
 We give a lot of homework, followed by many quizzes and tests in order to check understanding of the materials.
 But, we believe that learning should be fun.
 We always try to teach and practice the materials in an enjoyable and interesting way.
 Even when I teach boring verb conjugations, I lead the students in singing the “TE-form song” so that they can memorize this grammar point in an easy and fun way.

-The CLS program is the best immersion program in the world because the students can experience “Little Japan” in Wisconsin, learning not only the language but also its culture.”
+The CLS program is the best immersion program in the world because the students can experience “Little Japan” online, learning not only the language but also its culture.”